nathan-smeal/cs7641/lessons/ml_p3_lesson_03_game_theory.md

 **Strategies**: A mapping of all possible states to actions.
 One strategy for each player.

 **Pure Strategy**: The optimal action to take in every state in a game with perfect information.
+(MDP not POMDP)

 ## Minimax

 **Strategy matrix**

+Matrix form of the game; how you got here does not matter.  once you have it in this type of game it's only thing that matters

 ![](images/a_simple_game.png)